kstastny/workshop-rabbitmq-messaging/notes.md

 #### Exercise 2 - Outbox

-* show how it should work first
+* show how it should work first - TODO draw and image (just draw on whiteboard)
 * Task: send a message reliably to everyone when new orc warrior is born
 * demo - stop broker, check recovery (after restart of app :))